 Farrell Freshman 15: Nos.
 10-12

-The skinny: While Alabama was considered a lock for To’o to’o leading up to National Signing Day, he pulled off one of the biggest surprises last year by committing to Tennessee.
-Washington was actually considered the biggest threat to the Tide during the final weeks of his process.
+The skinny: Most assumed that To’oto’o was a lock for Alabama leading up to National Signing Day, but he pulled off a shocker by committing to Tennessee.
+Washington was considered the biggest threat to the Tide during the final weeks.

 Farrell’s take: Lee was a physical freak coming out of high school, a kid who was built like a brick and looked like a fullback at linebacker.
 He was a high four-star for good reason and he has hit the ground running at Alabama.
 Lee could be the next great linebacker for the Tide.